Lindesnes

 Spangereid Canal

-Spangereid in Lindesnes was home to a number of Viking chieftains.
-Archaeological finds and excavations have revealed that in the Viking Age, there was a canal between Lehnefjorden and Njervefjorden, which went right through what is now the center of Spangereid.
+Spangereid in Lindesnes was a chieftain’s seat during the Viking Age.
+Archaeological finds and excavations show that during the Viking Age, there was a canal between Lehnefjorden and Njervefjorden, right through what is today the center of Spangereid.
+Most likely, the Vikings had the canal built to avoid having to round the stormy Lindesnes, while the canal also likely provided both income and control over sea traffic between east and west.

 Source: Visit Lindesnes